Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- Based on this contest's moneyline, the Twins' implied win probability is 67.7%.
+- Based on this matchup's moneyline, the Twins have an implied win probability of 71.4%.

-- Minnesota has had an over/under set by oddsmakers 154 times, and have combined with opponents to go over the total in 77 of those games (77-70-7).
+- Minnesota has played in 155 games with set over/under, and have combined with opponents to go over the total 77 times (77-71-7).

-- The Twins have a 4-7-0 record against the spread this season.
+- The Twins have put together a 4-7-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!